 After that, I started working through various words in titles that indicated something was not actually a research article.
 So I deleted all articles with these titles:

 - Letter to Editor

 The first four are clear enough.
 The last was mostly a problem for special issues, but there were enough special issues of one kind or another to make it worthwhile.
 Then I deleted any articles that had the following phrases anywhere in the title:

 - Introductory Note

 - To the Editor

 The last is the only one that really needs comment.
-All the articles I found with this in the title were reports on one or other Philosophy Congress, not genuine research articles.
-Maybe there was a political philosophy article that referenced the United States Congress in its title, and should not have been excluded, but I didn’t see it.
+All the articles I found with this in the title were reports on one or another philosophy congress, not genuine research articles.
+Maybe there was a political philosophy article that referenced the United States Congress in its title and should not have been excluded but I didn’t see it.

 That left me with 32261 articles to work with.